tisfeng/Easydict/docs/README_EN.md

 ## Tips

 As long as the query window is activated, you can open the settings page by shortcut key `Cmd + ,`.
-If you accidentally hide the menu bar icon, you can reopen it in this way (≧▽≦)
+If you hide the menu bar icon, you can reopen it in this way (≧▽≦)

 <div style="display:flex;align-items:flex-start;">
   <img src="https://user-images.githubusercontent.com/25194972/221406290-b743c5fa-75ed-4a8a-8b52-b966ac7daa68.png" style="margin-right:50px;" width="40%">
   <img src="https://user-images.githubusercontent.com/25194972/221406302-1a5fd751-012d-42b5-9834-09d2d5913ad6.png" width="30%">
 </div>

-If you find that the OCR result is incorrect, you can correct the OCR result by clicking the "Detected xx" button to specify the recognition language.
+If you find that the OCR result is incorrect, you can correct the OCR result by clicking the "Detected xxx" button to specify the recognition language.

 <div style="display:flex;align-items:flex-start;">
   <img src="https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/image-20230227114539063-1677469539.png" style="margin-right:40px;" width="50%">